University of South Dakota National Music Museum

 - Open year round (although showers/flush toilets turned off from October 1 through April 30)

 Laura Ingalls Homestead

 We camped on the property for $10 per night which included access to the bathrooms and hot showers.
-Prairie winds are strong at night, so you definitely stake and tie down well.
+With strong prairie winds, definitely stake and tie down your tent.
 (Our practice at the Outer Banks, North Carolina, paid off).
-RV camping available with electric and water hookups; dump station located in the parking lot.
-For a unique camping experience, the covered wagons looked like fun.
+RV camping is available with electric and water hookups.
+The dump station is located in the parking lot.
+For a unique camping experience on a family road trip, the covered wagons looked like fun.

 - Address: 20812 Homestead Rd, De Smet, South Dakota 57231